Psychology Internship & Fellowship

 The health of our community, especially our trainees, is important to us.
 We are responding to Covid-19 health and safety concerns in several ways.
 We adhere to state and local guidance for travel restrictions, quarantine, mask use and social distancing as well as medical center policies.
 Therefore, telehealth training and delivery of care are integral to the training program.
 Didactics and supervision are remote or hybrid with appropriate precautions.
 Onsite work is responsive to local positivity rates.
-Trainees who are physically on site receive PPE and cleaning supplies and office use is rotated to ensure distancing.
+Trainees who are physically on site receive PPE and cleaning supplies.
 In addition, all personnel including trainees respond to daily screening questions (via an automated "Dr. Chat Bot") to assess risk and symptoms; follow up instructions are provided.

 We are delighted you found our website and may consider joining us in the Department of Psychiatry at the University of Rochester Medical Center.
 We offer an APA accredited* Doctoral Internship with two tracks (Adult, and Child/Adolescent), and an APA accredited** Postdoctoral Fellowship with two tracks (Integrated Care Family, and Child/Adolescent).